The MLA membership year runs from 15 January through 14 January of the subsequent year.

 The Modern Language Association is a member of the American Council of Learned Societies.
 The ACLS offers individual annual subscriptions to Humanities E-book to current MLA members.
 HEB offers unlimited access to 3,700 full-text titles across the humanities and social sciences, from the 1880s to the present.

 Individual subscriptions are an attractive option for those whose institutions don't already have a subscription to HEB or for MLA members who might not be affiliated with a subscribing institution.
 Individual annual subscriptions are $40.00.
 Click here to see if your institution subscribes.

 You may purchase an individual subscription to HEB here.
 Please choose Modern Language Association of America from the "Society Affiliation" pull-down menu and, in the space that says "Society Membership Number," provide your MLA user name.
 If you do not know your user name, you may request it here.

 In May 2000 the Executive Council approved the limited use of electronic lists of members' e-mail addresses by divisions, discussion groups, allied organizations, and MLA committees if members authorize the release of their e-mail addresses.

 Once a year, division and discussion group executive committees, officers of allied organizations, and chairs of MLA committees can request an electronic list of the e-mail addresses of an appropriate group of MLA members.
 The electronic lists may be used several times during the year, as long as the messages sent are in keeping with the MLA's status as a 501(c)(3) not-for-profit organization and, for MLA divisions, discussion groups, and committees, as long as the messages sent are in keeping with the MLA's purposes.

-To comply with postal regulations governing second-class mail, the MLA calculates the cost of a Newsletter subscription at $8.00, which is included in membership dues.
+To comply with postal regulations governing periodicals-class mail, the MLA calculates the cost of a Newsletter subscription at $8.00, which is included in membership dues.